sohnya/cloud-project/README.md

 ```

 ### VPN Tunnel

-As described [here](https://cloud.google.com/network-connectivity/docs/vpn/how-to/creating-static-vpns): "When you use the Cloud Console to create a route-based tunnel, Classic VPN performs the following tasks:
+The Terraform module does not contain an explicit choice of routing configuration.
+As described [here](https://cloud.google.com/network-connectivity/docs/vpn/how-to/creating-static-vpns): "When you use the Cloud Console to create a route-based tunnel, Classic VPN [...]:
   - Sets the tunnel's local and remote traffic selectors to any IP address (0.0.0.0/0).
   - For each range in Remote network IP ranges, ccreates a custom static route whose destination (prefix) is the range's CIDR and whose next hop is the tunnel."